-So I introduced the Artemis 1 mission and the possibility to follow the Orion capsule in real time.
-In the future, I would like to be able to do something much more complex by reproducing all the phases of the life of a mission, from the lift-off, the trajectory corrections to the access to the scientific data.
-But there are many obstacles to overcome.
-First of all, technically ( it is necessary to improve the appearance of the objects and add more complex effects such as projected shadows, metallic reflections, etc.), but even more difficult is to access information concerning maintenance operations, orientation, engine ignition, and data acquisition, which implies having a contact with a member of the team, which is not at all obvious.
-But after all, I am living about 50 km from the Deep Space Network of Madrid… A lead to follow?
+We’ve already introduced the Artemis 1 mission and the ability to follow the Orion capsule in real-time.
+Ultimately, I’d like to do something much more complex, reproducing all phases of a mission’s life, from launch, trajectory corrections, to accessing scientific data.
+However, there are many obstacles to overcome.
+First, there are technical challenges (such as improving object appearance and adding more complex effects like projected shadows and metallic reflections), but even more difficult is gaining access to information regarding maintenance operations, orientation, engine ignitions, and data acquisition.
+This would require contact with a team member, which is not at all easy.
+But after all, I live about 50 kilometers from Madrid’s Deep Space Network… A lead to follow?

 But the main feature of this version is the introduction of a new symbol (the letter i in red) indicating a link to an online article on theconversation.com.

-These are high-quality vulgarization articles written by astronomers or physicists and that I reproduce here with their permission.
-Thanks to all these researchers who devote part of their time to inform the public about the current state of research in astrophysics.
+These high-quality popular science articles are written by astronomers or physicists, and I am reproducing them here with their permission.
+Many thanks to all these researchers who devote part of their time to informing the general public about the current state of research in astrophysics.

-This version also fixes a problem concerning the Gaia EDR3 catalog which was not accessible since the change of url of the Astronomical Data Center of Strasbourg.
+This version also fixes an issue with the Gaia EDR3 catalog, which was no longer accessible due to the URL change of the Astronomical Data Center of Strasbourg.

-And also… W3 is nearly 100000 lines of code in c++ that I maintain alone.
-It’s more than 3 Gb of astronomical data stored on two servers that feed the software.
-It is more than one billion objects that can be displayed by the program.
-So, you can encourage me to continue by buying the full version, or by leaving a positive comment on Google Play etc. Thanks to you!
+And finally… W3 is nearly 100,000 lines of C++ code that I maintain alone.
+It’s more than 3 GB of astronomical data stored on two servers that power the software.
+The program is capable of displaying over a billion objects.
+So, you can encourage me to continue by purchasing the full version, or by leaving a positive comment on Google Play, etc.